Offer in Compromise

 Heather N.

-To fully understand the financial requirements and ensure eligibility for an Offer in Compromise, please refer to the detailed Offer in Compromise Booklet or using offer in compromise pre qualifier tool.
+To fully understand the financial requirements and ensure eligibility for an Offer in Compromise, please refer to the detailed Offer in Compromise Booklet or use the IRS pre qualifier tool.

 IRS Offer in Compromise